 Students devote their first two terms to fulfilling the basic requirements of the program--two studios and other core courses--while also exploring one or more areas of specialisation through complementary and elective courses, which can be taken within the School of Urban Planning, in other academic units at McGill University, or at any of the three other major academic institutions in Montréal.

 In the second year of study, all students pursue their specific interests in a third studio and through additional complementary or elective courses.
 Students approved to participate in the Field Study Semester spend the fall in the Barbados, taking dedicated courses.
 Courses taken in Barbados during that semester substitute for courses taken on campus.

 A three-month internship must be completed under the supervision of a member of a recognised planning association in a field of specialisation and geographic location chosen by the student; this is normally done between the first and second year of study.
 The program is completed with a final independent Supervised Research Project (worth 15 credits).
 This may take the form of a piece of investigative research, an impact study, a design proposition for an urban project, or a development project or a plan.

-Students may take courses at the 500-level or higher offered by any academic unit at McGill or another Montreal university that are helpful in developing in-depth knowledge of one or more subject areas in the field of planning, with the approval of the School.
-Frequent choices include courses in real-estate analysis, urban geography, sociology, anthropology, law, politics, and environmental science.
-Students must confirm that the elective course(s) they selected will be counted towards the M.U.P. degree prior to registration.
+Students may take up to 9 credits of coursework offered at the 500 or 600 levels by any academic unit at McGill or at another Montreal university, with the approval of the School, if they help students to develop an in-depth knowledge of one or more subject areas in the field of planning.
+Choices usually include courses in real-estate analysis, urban geography, sociology, anthropology, law, politics, and environmental science.
+Students must confirm prior to registration that the selected course(s) can be counted toward the M.U.P. degree.